NeroSouza/zou/docs/index.md

 Enter it again:
 ```

-Then exit from the postgres client console.
+Then exit from the postgres client console. `\q` to quit.

 Finally, create database tables (it is required to leave the posgres console
 and to activate the Zou virtual environment):